 It was a soul-searing moment, as I let what I had asked sink in.
 The resulting pain and my awareness of it led to the realization that I needed to do more work on my trauma issues and start managing my finances in a “trauma-informed” way, as I realized, on a deep level, that I have been a fear-based spender and under-earner most of my life.
 How to get to the solution?
 Sometimes we have to look backward to go forward.

 It is an understatement to say my mom was stressed, tense, and fearful a lot of the time when I was growing up.
 She might have been able to breathe at choir practice and when she was gardening.
 But having brought my brother and me into a violent world left her terrified and riddled with guilt and shame.
-She worked hard, saved her money, and contributed to her community.
-All the while secretly enduring violence and humiliation at the hand of my father.
-Finally, when I was 14 and threatened to leave home if she didn’t make him leave, mother divorced my dad.
-That brought more shocks when my brother left to live with my father, causing my mom to be even more depressed, and to lash out at me.
-We were depressed together.
+She worked hard, saved her money, and contributed to her community, all the while secretly enduring violence and humiliation at the hand of my father.
+Finally, when I was 14 and threatened to leave home if she didn’t make him leave, mother divorced my father.
+That brought more shocks when my brother left to live with my father, causing mother to be even more depressed, and to lash out at me with even more intense anger.
+So she and I were depressed together.
 And we were clueless as to how to connect and heal in the face of so much anger and despair.

 I believe she was afraid of my depression, afraid that I might hurt myself or end up “running with the wrong crowd.”
 So instead of allowing met to hit bottom or learn to deal with my own pain, she often bought me something to “cheer” me up.
 Or gave me a “little something” so I could “go get something new.”
 Or bailed me out financially.
 She did it out of love, fear, and pride, and probably self-protection.
 It started when I was just a little kid at the checkout line at the grocery store, and escalated when we were both in that post-divorce dark place.
 I believe she would have died of shame, pain, and embarrassment had I gone off the deep end.
 And I know she was doing the absolute best she could do.
 This is no indictment of her; she and I talked through a lot of this before she died.
 And those talks helped me take a look at the root cause of my money mismanagement (spending, debting, underearning, hoarding).
 Using money as a drug helped me avoid pain.
 The deep pain of not being enough.